 Our Mission

-At A Tiger Cub, our mission is to rebuild connection within immigrant communities across families, generations, and shared cultural experiences.
+At A Tiger Cub, our mission is to create opportunities for connection, belonging, and community through shared experiences, meaningful conversations, and cultural exchange.

 We believe connection is not something that simply exists.
 It is built intentionally, over time, through small, meaningful moments.
-Yet many young people lose these structures after major life transitions like college, or never fully have them to begin with.
-We believe they should not only find connection again, but play a central role in building it.
+Yet many people lose these structures after major life transitions like college, moving to a new city, or entering a new stage of life.
+We believe people should not only find connection again, but play a central role in creating it.

-Through youth-led teams, storytelling initiatives, and thoughtfully designed tools, we create spaces where cultural gaps can be bridged and conversations feel open, honest, and safe again.
+Through community-led events, storytelling initiatives, and thoughtfully designed experiences, we create spaces where strangers can become friends and conversations feel open, honest, and welcoming.
 At the same time, we provide young people with structure, purpose, and a clear role in contributing to something larger than themselves.

-We equip young leaders to create resources, host dialogue, support local communities, and actively reimagine what connection looks like in immigrant spaces today.
+We equip emerging community builders to host gatherings, support local communities and businesses, foster meaningful relationships, and actively reimagine what connection looks like in modern life.

-Families are at the heart of this work, but so are youth voices, cultural identity, and the collective growth of our communities.
+Culture remains an important part of this work, but so do friendship, curiosity, belonging, and the collective growth of our communities.

 We believe connection is built in everyday moments, and we focus on developing both the people and the platforms that make those moments possible.